 Almond is a common dry fruit in Indian kitchens.
 But have you ever wondered where these nutrient-rich nuts come from and how they're grown right here in India?
+J&K, Himachal Pradesh, etc., are the leaders in growing almond in India.
+In this article, we'll learn more about Almond cultivation in India and the process of growing almonds, their varieties and best farming practices for successful cultivation.

 The Almond tree (Prunus dulcis) is native to the Mediterranean region and is considered one of the oldest tree nuts in the world.
 In India, it was first introduced to Kashmir during the 16th century by Persian settlers.
-Today, Jammu & Kashmir, Himachal Pradesh, and Maharashtra are the leaders in growing almond plants for producing high-yielding nuts.
+Today, Jammu & Kashmir, Himachal Pradesh, and Gujarat are the leaders in growing almond plants for producing high-yielding nuts.

 Almonds are healthy and nutritious nuts, considered a well-balanced, cholesterol-free food.
 They are low in saturated fat and contain many other protective nutrients.
 They contain Calcium and magnesium, which are good for strong bones, as well as vitamin E and compounds called phytochemicals, which help protect against cardiovascular disease and even cancer.
 Almonds are also used for various purposes, such as in sweets, milk, and as a nut in food, as well as in the production of oils.